 When choosing what material to make Primary Bedding from, we studied every material bedding has ever been made from.
 It turns out linen is far superior to cotton.
 It’s stronger, more breathable, lasts ten times longer, and looks spectacular.

 The best part though is how it only gets better with time.
 With every use and wash, your Primary Bedding linen set will only improve in softness.
 When cotton would be falling apart, Primary Bedding is the softest it’s ever been.

 Make no mistake, linen is the finest material for bedding.

 Primary Bedding is proudly made from the finest French linen.
 Linen is made from a flax plant, and the best climate for growing it is found in France.
 The region has one of the best climates for growing this woody plant.

 Utilizing the best climate for growing linen is key.

-After sewing, Smart Bedding linen goes through a final stone washing stage.
+After sewing, Primary Bedding linen goes through a final stone washing stage.
 We use special white volcanic stones in the wash to soften the linen for the best possible comfort.

 Because of linen’s natural hypoallergenic properties, sweat is less likely to break down linen fibers, compared to cotton.
 The biggest misconception in cotton is that a high thread count is better.
 This is completely false – high thread counts end up feeling like cardboard and hinder breathability.
 Don’t be fooled by marketing gimmicks.
 Finally, linen uses less water and chemicals to harvest than cotton.